adelina-t/nova/doc/source/devref/filter_scheduler.rst

 Only hosts that satisfy these requirements will pass the
 |ImagePropertiesFilter|.

+|ImageExtraResourcesFilter| checks whether a host can support the instance's
+extra resource / feature requirements.
+Those extra resource requirements are specified via the instance's image properties.
+E.g.: an instance might require a host that supports Generation 2 VMs.
+Only hosts that have this feature or resource will be passed by the filter.
+These image properties are defined the same way as in|ImagePropertiesFilter|, but must contain the 'hypervisor:' prefix, otherwise they will be ignored by this filter.
+E.g. an image decorated with with a property that will be checked by the |ImagePropertiesFilter|:
+``glance image-update img-uuid --property hypervisor:resource=value``
+|ImageExtraResourcesFilter| ignores the image properties: architecture,
+hypervisor type and virtual machine mode, which are already handled by
+|ImagePropertiesFilter|.
+It also ignores properties that do not have the
+'hypervisor:' prefix.

 |ComputeCapabilitiesFilter| checks if the host satisfies any ``extra_specs``
 specified on the instance type.
 The ``extra_specs`` can contain key/value pairs.
 The key for the filter is either non-scope format (i.e. no ``:`` contained), or